-Applicants may apply for the competitive 9% credit funding only during the application cycle.
-Tax Exempt Bond (4%) financed developments may submit applications year round.
+• Applicants may apply for the competitive 9% Tax Credit Cycle only during the application cycle dates established in Chart 2 above.
+Tax Exempt Bond (4%) financed developments may only ubmit applications prior to and after the 9% Tax Credit Cycle.